orientechnologies/orientdb-docs/Full-Text-Index.md

 ## Creating a Manual Lucene Index

-Beginning with version 2.1, the Lucene Engine supports index creation without the need for a class.
+The Lucene Engine supports index creation without the need for a class.

 **Syntax**: